fdojurado/markdown-cv/index.md

 ## Research interests

-I am interested in the application of machine learning techniques to wireless sensor networks.
-My research focuses on the design and implementation of software-defined wireless sensor networks (SDWSNs) and the application of machine learning techniques to improve the performance of SDWSNs.
-I am also interested in the application of machine learning techniques to other areas of wireless communications, such as the Internet of Things (IoT).
+I am interested in the broad area of Internet of Things (IoT) and wireless communications.
+Specifically, my research focuses on the design and implementation of Software-Defined Wireless Sensor Networks (SDWSNs) and the application of machine learning techniques to improve the performance of IoT and industrial IoT (IIoT) networks.

 ## Education